LivelyGig/Product/README.md

 ```
 re-start
 ```
 and wait until the application is started.
-This will take a long time the first time it is run.
+This will take a long time the first time it is run as it needs to download dependencies.

 Lastly, go to `localhost:8080` in your browser.